 San Juan, Puerto Rico

-View on Amazon History of the parrots of Puerto Rico and the story of the event...
+History of the parrots of Puerto Rico and the story of the events that led to their near extension ...

-View on Amazon A myth from one of the indigenous cultures of the West Indies exp...
+A myth from one of the indigenous cultures of the West Indies explains how a golden flower first br...

 Visit Puerto Rico’s capital to sunbathe on white-sand beaches, shop in stylish boutiques and explore historic buildings dating back to the 16th century.